NethermindEth/el-node-spec/docs/docs/introduction.md

 With the increasing number of AVS use cases, there is a need for a convention on how to develop, maintain, create interoperability, and monitor them.
 Eigenlayer has partnered with Nethermind to create an [AVS Node](/docs/glossary#avs-node) Specification with those goals in mind.
 This documentation describes the AVS Node Specification.

-The documentation is divided into the following sections:

-- [AVS Node Specification](/docs/category/avs-node-specification): A full description of the specification that covers from AVS packaging to Standard Metrics.
-- [Keys Management](/docs/category/keys-management): Good practices for keys management.

 ## Definitions

 ### MUST

 When the term "**MUST**" is used in this documentation, it denotes an absolute requirement.
-Failing to follow a "**MUST**" directive may result in the AVS or the AVS setup wizard not functioning as intended or could lead to undesirable outcomes.
-It is imperative that operators and AVS developers adhere to any instruction or guideline marked with "**MUST**" to ensure the correct and optimal operation of the AVS or the AVS setup wizard.
+Failing to follow a "**MUST**" directive may result in the AVS  not functioning as intended or could lead to undesirable outcomes.
+It is imperative that operators and AVS developers adhere to any instruction or guideline marked with "**MUST**" to ensure the correct and optimal operation of the AVS.

 Example Usage: